kzyapkov/archlinuxarm-olinuxino/README.md

   * A custom rc script sets the MAC address of the eth interface;
   * The default locale is ISO-8859-1, 64MB of ram are not sufficient to generate UTF-8 locales.
 The workaround is to enable some swap for locale-gen.
+  Note, that the script needs to be executed from an ArchlinuxARM host.
+It should be possible to execute it on the Olinuxino board, but this will probably be painfully slow.
+A qemu host with alarm or another ARM board would work much better.

+See Also
+---

+For info on what PKGBUILD is and how to build your own packages, see the [docs](http://archlinuxarm.org/developers/) on the [Archlinux ARM](http://archlinuxarm.org/) website, as well as the excellent documentation of [the upstream distro](https://wiki.archlinux.org/)

 License
 ---

-PKGBUILDs featured here use code from Freescale and code and patches from OSSystems and their Yocto layer for Olinuxino and code from ArchlinuxARM's repository.
+PKGBUILDs featured here use code from [Freescale](http://www.freescale.com/) and code and patches from [OSSystems](https://github.com/OSSystems/) and their [Yocto layer](https://github.com/OSSystems/meta-fsl-arm-extra) for Olinuxino and code from [ArchlinuxARM's repository](https://github.com/archlinuxarm/PKGBUILDs).
 Those have their respective licenses.
-Everything else (i.e. the PKGBUILDs) is public domain.
+Everything else (i.e. the PKGBUILDs here) is public domain.